-Then there are some who fear that if they say no to the demands and pressures they will be ridiculed and made fun of.
-Curiosity is also a major reason.
-They want to try what others are doing as they believe that since everyone's doing it they must also do it to be accepted or they will be left behind.
+Students want to try the things that others are doing as they feel that since everyone's doing it so they must also do it to be accepted or they will be left behind.